 I am currently studying my level 3 Diploma in Canine Aggression with Compass Education which is recognised by the Canine bodies.

 Keeping up-to-date and learning new techniques is a must in dog training, so its very important to me to constantly expand my knowledge by attending as many seminars and courses as possible and read a large spectrum of material pertaining to dogs and understanding their behaviours and needs.

 I have a broad knowledge of different training techniques and have trained my own dogs in the Kennel Club Good Citizenship Scheme and also agility.

-I also volunteer at Foal Farm Rescue Centre as a trainer, helping dogs with a varied array of needs with regards to their behaviour.
+I work at Foal Farm Rescue Centre helping dogs with a varied array of needs with regards to their behaviour.
 I really enjoy this work and would encourage people to consider rescue dogs .
 Here is the contact for Foal Farm www.foalfarm.org.uk

 "My best teachers are my own and my clients dogs.
 You simply cannot beat observing their behaviour and they never cease to amaze me"